scottystephens/stratifi/docs/integrations/standard-bank/README.md

 - **Subscription Key - Statements/Transactions** – Unique key for the Statements/Transactions API product.
 Used to fetch transaction history.

 ### Optional Credentials:
-- **Subscription Key - Payments** – Only required if initiating payments through Stratifi.
+- **Subscription Key - Payments** – Only required if initiating payments through Stratiri.
 Leave blank for read-only access.
 - **Business Unit / Division ID** – Required for multi-entity business structures with multiple profiles.

 **Important:** Standard Bank issues a **separate subscription key for each API product**.
 Each key must be included in API requests via the `Ocp-Apim-Subscription-Key` header.
 The correct key must be used for the corresponding API endpoint (balances vs. transactions).

-## 3. Product flow in Stratifi
+## 3. Product flow in Stratiri
 1. Tenant admin navigates to `Connections → New → Direct Bank APIs`.
 2. They enter the fields above plus optional metadata (environment flag, notes).
 3. API route `POST /api/banking/standard-bank/credentials`: